mongodb/docs/content/install-mongodb-on-debian.md

 ## Install MongoDB Community Edition

-Note: To install a version of MongoDB prior to 3.2, please refer to that version's documentation.
-For example, see version [3.0](../install-mongodb-on-debian/).
+Note: To install a different version of MongoDB, please refer to that version's documentation.
+For example, see version [3.2](../install-mongodb-on-debian/).

 This installation guide only supports 64-bit systems.
 See [Platform Support](https://docs.mongodb.com/manual/release-notes/3.0-compatibility/#compatibility-platform-support) for details.